akshat231/CalendarTodo/README.md

 5. **Dark Mode:**
     - App also offers the functionality of changing between Dark and Light Mode.
 Default is Dark Mode.

+6. **State Management:**
+    - Redux has been used to manage global State.
+    - Once the user logs in  his email is stored globally and can be accessed by any page
+    - Also the notes created by the user in stored globally which also can be dynamically accessed on clicking on particular day.

 ## Additional Details